natalie-cheng/Skys-Odyssey/README.md

 Sky's story is resolved at the end of the game, but maybe I'll add to her adventures in the future.
 ## Design
 This assignment involved more planning and design work than previous ones.
 I created aesthetic goals and core loops before programming, and tried to build a narrative surrounding the game.
-More design details can be found in the devlog.
+More design details can be found in the DEVLOG.txt file.
 ### Aesthetic Goals
 * The player experiences a sense of achievement when they have collected all the crystals and are able to return home.
     * Success: The player feels satisfied with collecting crystals and the journey conclusion.